 May we always remember that if we wish to live in God’s Kingdom we must live a life characterized by repentance.
 A repentance that is not some mere private and internal moral disposition and conviction, but a repentance that lives out the radical commitment to living according to God’s just reign.

-Of course, when we relate this to the rest of Scripture this does not detract in any way from the need and promise of being reborn by God by his grace for those who have faith in Jesus, but we see as Dr. Ulrich highlights in speaking of mercy (which is grace) that “mercy is the heart of God’s reign, the foundation of justice”.
-Paul even says of God’s kindness, which I think describes the disposition of his grace: “God’s kindness is meant to lead you to repentance” (Romans 2:4).
+Of course, when we relate this to the rest of Scripture this does not detract in any way from the need and promise of being reborn by God by his grace for those who have faith in Jesus.
+Yet we see, as Dr. Ulrich highlights in speaking of mercy (which is grace), that “mercy is the heart of God’s reign, the foundation of justice”.
+Paul even says of God’s kindness (which describes the disposition of his grace): “God’s kindness is meant to lead you to repentance” (Romans 2:4).
 God is proactive in bringing that mercy and grace to people who did not deserve it, but the question is whether they will receive and live in light of that mercy and grace.
 And who is a greater model for mercy and justice than Christ, who is perfectly merciful and perfectly just?

 The phrase “means of grace” has unfortunately been hijacked and made something less comprehensive and normal in the economy of God than it should.
 The reality is that God is a God of grace who continuously deals in grace, and he doesn’t do a one-and-done work of grace in our lives.